micmejia/bible-dump/AMPC/Luke/Luke 15.md

-Now the tax collectors and [notorious and [^a]especially wicked] sinners were all coming near to [Jesus] to listen to Him.
+Now the tax collectors and [notorious and especially wicked] sinners were all coming near to [Jesus] to listen to Him.